What Do Weasels Eat?

 Some weasels’ fur turns entirely white in winter

-Although many birds migrate for the season, weasels will attack the ones that remain along with foraging animals.
+Although many birds migrate for the season, weasels will attack those that remain, as well as other animals that are foraging.

 What Do Baby Weasels Eat?